Adventists & Military Service

 The Seventh-day Adventist Church’s National Service Organization aides Adventist youth in successfully understanding and dealing with issues related to the military.
 The NSO, operated by Adventist Chaplaincy Ministries, also provides spiritual support and information for anyone who is anticipating or actively serving in the military.

 Adventists in the Military: Adventists who may soon be, or are currently active in the military, may have questions about the military and issues surrounding Sabbath Observance and the bearing of arms.
 ACM provides support to those looking for information on these topics.
-ACM also provides free Adventist literature to Adventists in active military service.
-Names can be submitted at the ACM website.

 Selective Service: Regulations in the United States require males between the ages of 18 – 25 to register with the Selective Service.
 Even though there is currently no draft, basic information is required which is not related to one’s concern for religious accommodations or other concerns about the military.
 These issues can only be addressed if and when a draft is started.